anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 <a name="1.3"></a>
 ## 1.3 Scope

-This document covers aspects of CNTT conformance for both Kubernetes based cloud infrastructure and workloads.
+This document covers aspects of conformance for both Kubernetes based cloud infrastructure and workloads.
 The document will cover the following topics:

 - Identify in detail the requirements of test-cases (mapped from RA2 and RM)
 - Test criteria that shows a certain capability or feature of the system-under-test exists and behaves as expected